ibm-cloud-docs/speech-to-text/index.md

 -   Spanish (Castilian and Latin American)
 -   Swedish

-For more information about the supported languages and about using previous- and next-generation models for speech recognition, see [Using languages and models](/docs/speech-to-text?topic=speech-to-text-service-features#features-languages).
+For more information about the supported languages and about using large speech models, previous- and next-generation models for speech recognition, see [Using languages and models](/docs/speech-to-text?topic=speech-to-text-service-features#features-languages).

 ## Audio support
 {: #about-formats}